What is it?

 Eugenol is a fragrance used widely in personal care products, flavorings, and over-the-counter medications.

 How can I avoid it?

 Avoidance of fragranced cosmetics and medication is necessary to prevent contact with this substance.
-Ingestion of Eugenol in foods is a rare cause of dermatitis.
-Avoidance requires reading labels, package inserts, Material Safety Data Sheets (MSDS) and on occasion, direct communication with the manufacturer.
+Ingestion of eugenol in foods is a rare cause of dermatitis.
+Avoidance requires reading labels, package inserts, Safety Data Sheets (SDS) and on occasion, direct communication with the manufacturer.

 Since fragrances are complex mixtures of many ingredients, an individual may tolerate one fragrance but not another.
 A trial-and-error method of avoiding a fragrance allergen in a product can be performed by applying the product to the forearm in the same small area twice a day for a week.
 If no dermatitis develops, the product may likely be used safely.

 Since some fragrances are also flavors, foods can, rarely, cause flare-ups of dermatitis in fragrance-sensitive individuals.
 Particularly if you have oral or lip allergies as discussed with your health care provider, you should avoid foods prepared with eugenol.

 - Antioxidants for plastics and rubber

 - Foods, candies, gums, beverages, various, as a flavoring or spice

 - Cleaning products/Soaps/Detergents (A preferred household cleaner is diluted white vinegar.)

 - Medications, topical, prescription, and over the counter such as